lootek/go-port-service/README.md

 # Go port storage service

-This is a playground for a simple Go application following DDD/Clean arch principles.
+This is a playground for a simple Go application following DDD, SOLID, Clean/Hex arch principles.

 # Domain requirements